AI assistants are now a traffic channel

 Where MX fits

-Machine Experience, or MX, lives underneath structured data.
+Machine Experience, or MX, sits underneath structured data.
 The MX field dictionary covers identity, state, audience, provenance, governance, and allowed actions.
 The Gathering is the open community where the dictionary is governed, in a vendor-neutral model that follows W3C precedent: draft notes, public review, ratification stream.
-When a page carries MX metadata, an assistant reading it does not have to infer who wrote it, when, on what authority, or whether the facts inside are something the publisher actually holds.
+When a page carries MX metadata, an assistant reading it doesn't have to infer who wrote it, when, on what authority, or whether the facts inside are something the publisher actually holds.
 The page declares those things, and the assistant can check.

 Two pillars.
 MX makes content machine-readable.
 The signing layer on top of MX makes the same content machine-trustworthy.
-The combined effect is what the new analytics channel will start measuring whether organisations realise it or not, because AI assistants prefer pages they can verify, and the dashboard will quietly reward the publishers who give them that.
+The combined effect is what the new analytics channel will start measuring whether teams realise it or not, because AI assistants prefer pages they can verify, and the dashboard will quietly reward the publishers who give them that.

 What I would do this week